-While each projection technology is different, don’t let that be the be-all and end-all when looking for a new projector.
+While each projection technology is different, don’t let that become the be-all and end-all when looking for a new projector.
 Your best bet is checking out reviews of the projector you want to buy before making any decisions.

 4K or Full HD: What resolution should you get?

-Right at the top of the price range, meanwhile, are native 4K projectors.
+Right at the top of the price range, meanwhile, are the native 4K projectors.
 These can cost anywhere from £4500 onwards, but come with the peace of mind that your picture is as naturally, natively sharp as it can be.
 The best ever picture we’ve laid our eyes upon has been from the superb JVC DLA-Z1 - but it does cost an eye-watering £35,000.

 Ultimately, price and projector size will be the two factors that decide what resolution you get – it’s just a matter of picking the best one.